Here’s everything you need to know for the June 7 election in Mono County.

 Vote by Mail (VBM)

-Return your Vote-by-Mail ballot in person at a polling location on Voting Day.
-Click here for a list of polling locations.
+Return your Vote-by-Mail ballot at a ballot drop off box at any time before June 7, 8:00 PM.
+Click here for a list of Ballot Drop Box locations.

 Vote In Person

-No form of ID is needed to vote in person.
-The list of polling places is available, and voters are assigned a location based on their residential address.
-Polling locations will be open on Voting Day, and early voting is not available.
-You are not required to bring your Vote-by-Mail ballot to your polling location if you prefer to cast your ballot in person, but it is strongly encouraged.
+No form of ID is needed to cast your vote in person.
+You are not required to bring your Vote-by-Mail ballot to your polling location if you prefer to cast your ballot in person, but it is highly encouraged.
 Click here for a list of polling places.

 The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.
-The official ballot for the September 14, 2021, Special Recall Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, August 16.
 For accessibility questions, call 760-932-5537 or visit https://www.sos.ca.gov/elections/voting-resources/remote-accessible-vote-mail

 County Website: https://monocounty.ca.gov/elections